Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Far-Field and Near-Field Channel Models

 \section{Far-Field and Near-Field Channel Models}

-In this section, we provide the LISBT-user channel models for the far-field and the near-field regions.
-We will use these models in Sec.
-V to develop our channel estimation scheme.
+In this section, we provide the effective BS-user channel models for the far-field and the near-field regions.
+Then, in Sec.
+V, we will utilize the specific structure of the channel model in dominated LoS link to develop our channel estimation scheme.